Dr Louisa Peralta

 First Year Experience and Social Inclusion Academic Coordinator

 Faculty Ethics Reviewer

 Louisa Peralta is a Senior Lecturer of Health and Physical Education in the Faculty of Education and Social Work at the University of Sydney.
 She teaches in the areas of primary and secondary health and physical education and professional practice studies at the undergraduate and graduate levels.
 Her teaching, research and publications focus on: a) school-based programs for improving students' physical activity levels and motivation; b) improving adolescent health literacy through whole school approaches; and c) designing and delivering professional learning experiences for preservice and inservice Health and Physical Education teachers.

 - Indigenous issues

-Keywords: pedagogies in physical education, physical activity, health promotion, life skills, school-based programs, positive youth development.
+Keywords: pedagogies in physical education, physical activity, health promotion, health literacy, school-based programs, teacher learning and development.